 Each domestic violence case is unique.
 Based on the facts of the particular case, a court may determine that the injured spouse is entitled up to a hundred (100) percent of the community property interest of their retirement and pension benefits.
 The court considers several factors when determining how to assign the community property interest in the retirement and pension benefits of the injured spouse which include: (1) The domestic violence conviction, as well as documented evidence of other instances of domestic violence, (2) The duration of the marriage and when, based on documented evidence, incidents of domestic violence occurred, (3) The extent to which the convicted spouse's present or future earning capacity is impaired by periods of unemployment that were incurred during the marriage to permit the convicted spouse to devote time to domestic duties, (4) The extent to which the convicted spouse contributed to the attainment of an education, training, a career position, or a license by the injured spouse, (5) The balance of the hardships to each party, and (6) Any other factors the court determines are just and equitable.

 Overall, the process of marriage dissolution can be very overwhelming and stressful, and issues regarding the division of property can make the process much more complicated.
 Therefore, when deciding who to turn to it is important to have someone with experience on your side when dealing with property division.
 Patrick Baghdaserians is an experienced Pasadena domestic violence Lawyer and Family Law Specialist who has dealt with an enormity of property division cases in his over a decade of experience.
-Regardless of the reason, divorce is challenging, do not make the process even more difficult on yourself and schedule a free in person consultation with Patrick Baghdaserians.
+Regardless of the reason, divorce is challenging, do not make the process even more difficult on yourself and schedule a consultation with Patrick Baghdaserians.